finnyb/javampd/src/site/markdown/using.md

 Call close on the object when you are done.

 ##Querying
-MPD database access is accomplished using the appropriate access object from the MPDDatabaseManager.
+MPD database access is accomplished using the appropriate access object from the MPDMusicDatabase.

-Get the manager from MPD.
+Get the database from MPD.

 ```
-mpd.getDatabaseManager()
+mpd.getMusicDatabase()
 ```

 There is a database for the following: